benesbit/Tank_Game/README.md

 # Tank_Game

 # Installation
-Install information for <pygame> from https://www.pygame.org/wiki/GettingStarted
+Install information for <strong>pygame</strong> from https://www.pygame.org/wiki/GettingStarted

 Pygame Installation
 Pygame requires Python; if you don't already have it, you can download it from python.org.
 Use python 3.6.1 or greater, because it is much friendlier to newbies, and additionally runs faster.